Paul F. Sharp: Academic administrator

 In 1964 Sharp took over the leadership of the University of North Carolina at Chapel Hill.
 Much of his time there was involved in trying to bring about the repeal of the North Carolina Speaker Ban.
 Early in his administration Sharp oversaw the consolidation of academic affairs, health affairs and research administration into one office.
 He left in at the end of 1965, serving only 17 months as chancellor.
 He let UNC Chapel Hill in large part because of the ambiguity caused by lack of clear definitions and dinstictions between the role of the UNC Chapel Hill Chancellor and the University of North Carolina president.

 During his time as head of Drake University from 1966 to 1971 Sharp oversaw a 20% growth in enrollment and a 40% growth in the size of the faculty.
 He also oversaw the expansion of the number of master's programs and the creation of the first doctoral program at the university.
 He also oversaw the building of about three major buildings on the campus, doubling the size of the library and the start of construction on a fine arts building.

 Sharp was head of the University of Oklahoma for six and a half years, from 1971 until 1978.
 During this time he lobbied heavily for the state legislature to increase funding for higher education.
 He also was the first president of the university to focus heavily on private fundraising.

 Private life

-Sharp and his wife Rose were the parents of three children.
-They met while both on the debate team at Philips University.
+Sharp and his wife Rose met while both on the debate team at Philips University.
+They were the parents of three children.